EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Modeling the Optical Emission

 \subsection{Modeling the First Peak}

 A handful of SNe Ic-BL possess double-peaked LCs, or LCs that peak too early to be described purely by radioactive decay \citep{Modjaz2006,Whitesides2017,Ho2019, Ho2020b, Srinivasaragavan2025b, Rastinejad2025}.
+A detailed calculation of the fraction of SNe Ic-BL in ZTF's magnitude-limited Bright Transient Survey (BTS) that possess a double peak will be included in an upcoming paper (Vail et al. in prep.) \citet{Ho2020b} showed that out of 6 SNe Ic-BL detected in the BTS to that point, one showed a clear double peak (SN 2020bvc), a double peak could not be ruled out for another (SN 2019moc), and there was no evidence for a double peak for the other four events.
+Therefore, double-peaked SNe Ic-BL seem to be a minority of the overall population.

-Shock cooling emission (\citealt{Grasberg1976, Falk1977, Chevalier1992, Nakar2010, Piro2010, Rabinak2011, Kaustav2024}) from SN ejecta interacting with an extended CSM is the usual explanation for this initial peak in most stripped-envelope SNe that display double peaks.
+Shock cooling emission (\citealt{Grasberg1976, Falk1977, Chevalier1992, Nakar2010, Piro2010, Rabinak2011, Kaustav2024, Morag2023}) from SN ejecta interacting with an extended CSM is the usual explanation for the first peak in most stripped-envelope SNe that display double peaks.
 In this picture, the radius of the star does not set the photosphere.
-Instead, it is set by an extended shell with mass $M_{\rm{e}}$ and radius $R_{\rm{e}}$ (\citealt{Bersten2012, Nakar2014, Piro2010}).
+Instead, it is set by an extended shell with mass $M_{\rm{e}}$ and radius $R_{\rm{e}}$ (\citealt{Bersten2012, Nakar2014, Piro2010, Morag2023}).
 The shock needs to travel through the outer low-mass shell, and the emission from the breakout itself is described in \S \ref{xrayanalysis}.
 Afterwards, the material expands and cools over the timescales of $\sim$ days, which can produce a luminous, blue peak, due to the ejecta being extremely hot.
 The origin of the extended CSM in these systems is still an open question, but a likely explanation is material ejected in mass loss episodes, perhaps due to binary interactions \citep{Chevalier2012}, or stellar winds \citep{Quataert2012}.

-The large kinetic energies and high velocities of the ejecta in SNe Ic-BL suggest that, unlike ordinary core-collapse SNe, their ejecta require sustained central-engine activity \citep[e.g.,][]{Rodriguez2024}.
-Indeed, in EP250827b, the inferred velocity at $ \sim 4.2\,\mathrm{days} $ is $ \beta \approx 0.13 $ (see \S\ref{breakoutCSM}), indicating faster ejecta than what neutrino-driven shocks can produce \citep{2017hsn..book.1095J}.